Marriage in ancient Greece

-Marriage in ancient Greece had less of a basis in personal relationships and more in social responsibility.
-The goal and focus of all marriages was intended to be reproduction, making marriage an issue of public interest.
+Marriage in ancient Greece had less of a basis in personal relationships and more in social responsibility, however the available historical records on the subject focus exclusively on Athens or Sparta and primarily on the aristocratic class.
+According to these records, the goal and focus of all marriages was intended to be reproduction, making marriage an issue of public interest.
 Marriages were usually arranged by the parents; on occasion professional matchmakers were used.
 Each city was politically independent and each had its own laws concerning marriage.
 For the marriage to be legal, the woman's father or guardian gave permission to a suitable man who could afford to marry.
 Daughters were usually married to uncles or cousins.
 Wintertime marriages were popular due to the significance of that time to Hera, the goddess of marriage.
 The couple participated in a ceremony which included rituals such as veil removal, but it was the couple living together that made the marriage legal.
 Marriage was understood to be the official transition from childhood into adulthood for women.

-Available historical records on the subject focus exclusively on Athens or Sparta and primarily on the aristocratic class.
 Scholars are uncertain whether these traditions were common throughout the rest of Ancient Greece and for those in lower classes or if these records are unique to these regions and social classes.
 These records are also primarily focused during the classical period.
 There is also limited information available about marriage in the city of Gortyn in ancient times, in the form of the legal text the Gortyn code.

 Marriage as a public interest

 The ancient Greek legislators considered marriage to be a matter of public interest.
 Marriages were intended to be monogamous.
-In keeping with this idea, the heroes of Homer never have more than one wife by law, though they may be depicted with living with concubines, or having sexual relationships with one or more woman.
-In Plato's Laws, the would-be lawgiver suggests that any man who was not married by age thirty-five should be punished with a loss of civil rights and with financial consequences.
+In keeping with this idea, the heroes of Homer never have more than one wife by law, though they may be depicted with living with concubines, or having sexual relationships with one or more women.
+In Plato's Laws, the would-be lawgiver suggests that any man who was not married by age 35 should be punished with a loss of civil rights and with financial consequences.
 He proposes that when choosing a wife, men should always consider the interests of the state over their own desires.

 In Ancient Sparta

 In Ancient Sparta, the subordination of private interests and personal happiness to the good of the public was strongly encouraged by the laws of the city.
 One example of the legal importance of marriage can be found in the laws of Lycurgus of Sparta, which required that criminal proceedings be taken against those who married too late (graphe opsigamiou) or unsuitably (graphe kakogamiou), as well as against confirmed bachelors, that is, against those who did not marry at all (graphe agamiou).
-These regulations were founded on the generally recognised principle that it was the duty of every citizen to raise up a strong and healthy legitimate children to the state.
+These regulations were founded on the generally recognised principle that it was the duty of every citizen to raise up strong and healthy legitimate children to the state.